mdancho84/mdancho84.github.io/_posts/2023-01-05-exploratory-dataxray-analysis.md

 ---
 layout: post
-title: Cut your EDA time into 5 minutes with Exploratory DataXray Analysis (EDXA)
+title: Exploratory DataXray Analysis (EDXA)
 date: 2023-01-05 10:00:00 -0500
 excerpt: Do you know how long EDA (exploratory data analysis) used to take me?
 Not hours, not days...
 A full week!
 Today I'm going to show you how to use dataxray.